Buzzing across the Mekong River a chorus of put-put boat engines.

 Lots of “Hello-Hello”-s.

-Locals were surprised that a foreigner would bother to visit.
+It surprised locals that a foreigner would bother to visit.

 I stopped and took some snaps.